zonneplan/KiBot/README.md

 ```

 This will import the `one_name` output and the `name1` and `name2` filters.
 As `variants` is omitted, all variants will be imported.
+The same applies to other things like globals and groups.
 You can also use the `all` and `none` special names, like this:

 ```yaml